eptenke/grat/CONTRIBUTING.md

 ### Arm Selection

 The first priority is evaluating the current robotic arm projects for a likely candidate.
-It needs to be:
-* programmable
-* affordable
-* extensible
-* sturdy enough
-* open source

-The Annin AR2 and AR3 look promising, but the hardware and servo kits are more than $800 alone.
-Similar with evez0r.

-Perhaps if we were clever with one of the arms available on Amazon for less than $200?
-Even the weaker arms might be able to accomplish much using simple machines and mechanical advantage.

-Anyway, selection of arms discussion can be taken up in the email list.
-Drop in and say Hi.
+Research and analysis are being collected in the [Robotic Arms wiki page](https://github.com/eptenke/grat/wiki/RoboticArms)

 ### Assembly Analysis